dynamsoft-docs/web-twain-docs/faq/how-to-enable-remote-scan.md

   }
   ```

-  > We transfer the scanned documents to the second `WebTwain` instance, `DWObject`, in the event `OnPostTransferAsync`.
+  > We transfer the scanned documents to the second `WebTwain` instance, `DWTObject`, in the event `OnPostTransferAsync`.

   ```javascript
   DWServiceObject.RegisterEvent("OnPostTransferAsync", function (outputInfo) {